Biden says 'no one's being killed' in Afghanistan, can't 'recall' advisers telling him to delay withdrawal

 The New York Times reported essentially the same thing, saying that many intelligence reports questioned whether the Afghan military could stand up on its own.
 A July report, according to the Times, forecasted significant risks to Kabul itself.

 Biden also in the ABC interview said other American allies should not lose trust in the U.S. despite the fact many who worked with the American government were abandoned in Afghanistan.
-The president said America's commitment to Article 5 of the NATO treaty, South Korea and Taiwan are significantly different that the nation's commitment to Afghanistan.
+The president said America's commitment to Article 5 of the NATO treaty, South Korea and Taiwan are significantly different than the nation's commitment to Afghanistan.

 Fox News' Rich Edson and the Associated Press contributed to this report.